Petit Bois Island: Shape changes

 This connection was breached between 1740 and 1766, possibly as the result of the 1740 hurricane.

 Petit Bois originally extended about 7 mi east of the Alabama-Mississippi state line and was effectively located in both states.
 From 1933 to 1968, the eastern end of the island eroded (due to the effects of hurricanes and natural shoreline movement) until it was 1/2 mi west of the Mississippi state line.
 The island is approximately 6 mi long and serves as a habitat for gulls, terns, plovers, alligators, and other wildlife.

+The United States Army Corps of Engineers dredges sand from the shipping channel, creating a new island named West Petit Bois Island.
+The National Park Service expects that as the island grows, plants and animals will find their way to the island.

 Massacre Island

 Early maps suggest that the Petit Bois – rather than current Dauphin Island – may have been the location where a large pile of human skeletons was discovered in 1699, leading to the name Massacre Island.